-Most of the requirements for the CAFR program are similar to the THECB requirements.
-Although other requirements may exist, one noticeable difference is the inclusion of a transmittal letter, as required in the CAFR program.
+Most of the requirements for the Certificate Program are similar to the THECB requirements.
+Although other requirements may exist, one noticeable difference is the inclusion of a transmittal letter, as required in the Annual Comprehensive Financial Report program.

-This document is available on the Texas Higher Education Coordinating Board website: http://www.thecb.state.tx.us
+This document is available on the Texas Higher Education Coordinating Board website: http://highered.texas.gov.

-For more information contact:
+For more information, contact:

-Marie Burks Strategic Planning and Funding Texas Higher Education Coordinating Board P.O.
-Box 12788 Austin, TX 78711 PHONE 512-427-6135 FAX 512-427-6147 CTC@highered.texas.gov
+David Drew Funding and Data Analytics Texas Higher Education Coordinating Board P.O.
+Box 12788 Austin, TX 78711 david.drew@highered.texas.gov